wzulfikar/lifelog/programming/buildingnew_feature_what_i_used_to_do_md.md

 - Create artisan console to execute the new feature
 - Create test file
 - Start coding for new feature
     - When need to execute new feature, call artisan console `Artisan::call('commandName',$argument)`
+    - Trigger above event inside artisan console
 - When I feel that the code is mature enough, I'll move that code to the respective service provider or repository.

 For example, when building user login feature, i'll: